 The DSDL has built-in features to help you debug your data service.

 The DSDL utility scds_syslog_debug() provides a basic framework for adding debugging statements to the resource type implementation.
-The debugging level (a number between 1-9) can be dynamically set per resource type implementation per cluster node.
-A file named /var/cluster/rgm/rt/<rtname>/loglevel containing only an integer between 1-9 is read by all resource type callback methods.
-The DSDL routine scds_initialize() reads this file and sets the debug level internally to the specified level.
-The default debug level 0, specifies that the data service log no debugging messages.
+The debugging level (a number between 1-9) can be dynamically set for each resource type implementation on each cluster node.
+A file named /var/cluster/rgm/rt/rtname/loglevel, which contains only an integer between 1 and 9, is read by all resource type callback methods.
+The DSDL function scds_initialize() reads this file and sets the debug level internally to the specified level.
+The default debug level 0 specifies that the data service is not to log debugging messages.

-The scds_syslog_debug() function uses the facility returned by the scha_cluster_getlogfacility(3HA) function at a priority of LOG_DEBUG.
-You can configure these debug messages in /etc/syslog.conf.
+The scds_syslog_debug() function uses the facility that is returned by the scha_cluster_getlogfacility() function at a priority of LOG_DEBUG.
+You can configure these debug messages in the /etc/syslog.conf file.

 You can turn some debugging messages into information messages for regular operation of the resource type (perhaps at LOG_INFO priority) by using the scds_syslog() function.
 Note that the sample DSDL application in Sample DSDL Resource Type Implementation includes calls to the scds_syslog_debug() and scds_syslog() functions.